 boot.properties file are not persisted in the repository, so you can use this file to set different values for a property across different nodes in the cluster.

 For example, if your deployment has a four-node cluster and you want only two of those nodes to execute persisted schedules, you can disable persisted schedules in the

 boot.properties files of the remaining two nodes.
 If you set these values directly in the

 scheduler.json file, the values are persisted to the repository and are therefore applied to all nodes in the cluster.

 By default, instances in a cluster are able to execute persistent schedules.
 The setting in the

-boot.properties file that governs this behaviour is:
+boot.properties file that governs this behavior is: